What Was the Role of Hood's Texas Brigade at the Battle of Gaines's Mill?

 - 18th Georgia: 14 Killed; 128 Wounded; 3 Missing

 - 4th Texas: 44 Killed; 208 Wounded; 1 Missing

-The men of the brigade, especially those of the 4th Texas regiment, were exceptionally proud of their accomplishment that day.
+The brigade men, especially those of the 4th Texas regiment, we're exceptionally proud of their accomplishment that day.
 They were lauded by generals such as Longstreet and Jackson for their skill and valor and played an enormous role in saving the Confederate capital.
-The battle lasted from early morning until “the night came on and human slaughter ceased.”According to Historian and Hood scholar, Harold B. Simpson, June 27, 1862 was the “greatest day of valor for the Fourth Texas Infantry.”
+The battle lasted from early morning until “the night came on and human slaughter ceased.”According to Historian and Hood scholar, Harold B. Simpson, June 27, 1862, was the “greatest day of valor for the Fourth Texas Infantry.”

-Hood’s Texas Brigade is considered by historians and military experts to be second only to the Stonewall Brigade in terms of tenacity and valor of all of the brigades that fought for the Confederacy during the American Civil War.
-Hood, like Jackson, was a leader who displayed no fear and projected a fierce sense of pride and determination among his men.
-Of the many leaders who commanded the brigade, it was Hood who instilled an ethic and confidence in the men who comprised the brigade that still bears his name.
+Historians and military experts consider hood’s Texas Brigade to be second only to the Stonewall Brigade in terms of tenacity and valor of all of the brigades that fought for the Confederacy during the American Civil War.
+Like Jackson, Hood was a leader who displayed no fear and projected a fierce sense of pride and determination among his men.
+Of the many leaders who commanded the brigade, Hood instilled an ethic and confidence in the men who comprised the brigade that still bears his name.